-Warning: this recipe contains raw eggs.
+Warning: this homemade vanilla ice cream recipe contains raw eggs.
 According to several online resources, the risk of contracting salmonella from a raw egg is 1 in 20,000.
 Make and consume this ice cream at your own risk, or feel free to substitute pasteurized eggs.

 After old faithful died, we spent a couple of years looking for a suitable replacement.
 The fancy countertop varieties did not interest Kirk.
 We even tried the ice cream bowl attachment for the Kitchen Aid and while it served it’s purpose, it just wasn’t the same.
 A couple of years ago, I picked up a regular run of the mill, inexpensive, electric ice cream maker, made to look like the vintage ones, but composed mostly of plastic parts, as a Christmas present.
 So far, it has come the closest to that vintage model sitting in our garage.

 Many people ask me for Kirk’s ice cream recipe.
 He has literally done years of research and tweaking to get it just right.
 Along the way, he has picked up quite a few tips and tricks to ensure the creamiest results:

 Vanilla Whey Protein

 Yes, like the kind that body builder and workout enthusiasts use to up their protein intake.
 The vanilla whey protein acts as a binder and absorbs water from the cream.
 If left to it’s own devices, this water will later cause ice crystals to form.
 By adding the whey protein, the water is absorbed creating and retaining the smooth creamy texture found in store bought ice creams.
 The vanilla whey protein flavor disappears into the background and imparts little to no flavor overall.